Fibrinolysis

 • Bleeding risk: Increased risk of bleeding with tPA use.

-• Limitations of tPA
+• Limitations of tissue plasminogen activator (tPA)

 • Bleeding risk: The main limitation is the increased risk of potentially life-threatening hemorrhage, especially in older patients or those with pre-existing bleeding tendencies.